How can I help you?

 Create a new Blazor App in Visual Studio

-Create a Blazor Server App using Blazor Web App template in Visual Studio via Microsoft templates or the Syncfusion® Blazor Extension.
-For detailed instructions, refer to this Blazor Server App Getting Started documentation.
+Create a Blazor Server App by using the Blazor Web App template in Visual Studio via Microsoft Templates or the Syncfusion® Blazor Extension.
+For detailed instructions, refer to the Blazor Server App Getting Started documentation.

 Prerequisites